SoftwareAG/cumulocity-cypress/packages/pact-http-controller/README.md

 Resets the current `C8yPact`.
 This will however not delete any data!

+### GET /c8yctrl/current/request?<keys>

+Returns an object with the provided keys per request from the current pact.
+Supports special key `size` to get the size in byte of a request body.

+Useful to retrieve for example urls of requests without getting all pact data.

+### GET /c8yctrl/current/response?<keys>

+Returns an object with the provided keys per response from the current pact.
+Supports special key `size` to get the size in byte of a response body.

 ### POST /c8yctrl/log

 Sends a log message to the controller.
 The log message is forwarded to the logger registered in the controller.
 The body of the request should be a JSON object with the following properties: